eclipse-hono/hono/site/documentation/content/user-guide/amqp-adapter.md

   * (required) `correlation-id`: MUST contain the value of the *correlation-id* property of the command request message.
   * (optional) `content-type`: The type of payload contained in the message body.
 * Message *application-properties*:
-  * (required) `status`: MUST contain an integer status code indicating the outcome of processing the command at the device (see [Command & Control API]({{< relref "/api/command-and-control" >}}) for details).
+  * (required) `status`: MUST contain an AMQP 1.0 *int* typed status code indicating the outcome of processing the command at the device (see [Command & Control API]({{< relref "/api/command-and-control" >}}) for details).
 * Message Body:
   * (optional) Arbitrary payload contained in either a single AMQP *Data* or *AmqpValue* section.
 Note that the adapter